 For more COVID-19 advice for the freight industry, click here.

-Here at Grace Overseas, our team is on hand to ensure your goods reach their destination safely and efficiently, providing our expert support throughout the COVID-19 pandemic.
+Here at Grace Overseas, our team is on hand to ensure your goods reach their destination safely and efficiently, providing our expert freight and logistics support throughout the COVID-19 pandemic.
 Contact us today for more information.